With lower rates, you can boost your business while saving thousands on payments. Compare our top lenders and lock in your rate today.

 Having said that, interest rates can still vary from lender to lender.
 Therefore, the first thing to look for when comparing SBA lenders is interest rate and small business loan APR.
 In addition, we recommend comparing lenders by reputation, level of customer support, and ease of application process.

 If you can pinpoint your needs specifically on new machinery or facilities, however, the SBA 504 loan is your best bet.
-It’s similar to the standard 7(A), with loans of up to $20 million and extended repayment terms, but it’s designed specifically for large, stationary spending.
+It’s similar to the standard 7(a), with loans of up to $5 million and extended repayment terms, but it’s designed specifically for large, stationary spending.
 Look into the 504 if your business is in need of new land, new facilities, or expanded operations.

-SBA express loans, meanwhile, get you money quicker, but less of it.
-The express loan drastically reduces the time it takes to receive financing (approval comes within 36 hours), making it ideal for those looking for quick turnaround.
+SBA Express loans, meanwhile, get you money quicker, but less of it.
+The Express loan drastically reduces the time it takes to receive financing (approval typically comes within 36 hours), making it ideal for those looking for quick turnaround.
 It’s best if you’re an established business with specific, time-sensitive needs, since eligibility is more difficult and new businesses might not be approved.
-The loan amounts cap out at $350,000, but because of their speed they’re ideal if you’re eligible and require less capital for an urgent or niche need.
+The loan amounts cap out at $500,000, but because of their speed they’re ideal if you’re eligible and require less capital for an urgent or niche need.

 A loan guarantee is the amount the federal government has agreed to pay on the loan.
 It can be as high as $3.75 million, and it guarantees that in the event of deferral, the lender will still receive that amount from the government.
 Loan guarantees are what give private lenders the confidence to offer SBAs with lower payments and more flexible terms.